flypapertech/avian/README.md

 # Installation
 Avian can easily be installed using various methods.

+## System Requirements
+Avian uses the Redis cache server for fast retrieval of storage objects.
+Because of this, the following developer tools are required on the installation system.
+- GCC/MSBUILD Tools
+- Python 2.x

 # NPM
 The latest stable release of Avian is available via the Node Package Manager.